spotinst/help/src/docs/eco/tutorials/manage-workflows.md

 # Manage Workflows

-Cloud administrators and Managed Service Providers (MSPs) face the challenge of presenting cloud spend data clearly to their users and customers.
+Cloud administrators face the challenge of presenting cloud spend data clearly to their users and customers.
 Complex billing conditions and logic -- such as amortization, discount sharing or unsharing, and customer uplifts and discounts -- can make reporting a major challenge.
 Using Eco Workflows, your cloud spending will be clear and accounted for.

 The Workflows feature simplifies and clarifies the presentation of cloud charges.
 It enables you to do the following: